matthew-c-lenert/cohort_compare/README.md

 print_progress: a Boolean flag for printing to console the different steps the function takes in producing a similarity map.
 The default, False, will result in no messages being printed to the console.
 This parameter is optional.

+color_scheme: the matplotlib color map used to shade county similarity.
+See https://matplotlib.org/tutorials/colors/colormaps.html for options.
+The default is 'YlGn'.

 ### get_cohort_similarity_to_counties(cohort_avgs, compare_criteria, incl_criteria)